 On the downside, it stinks!
 If you're sensitive to strong smells, you'll want to make plans to be elsewhere while your floors are being coated.

-Drying time: it can take up to
+Drying time: it can take up to 14 days to

 reach its final hardened and cured state.